 "If a dog licks their paws after walking on it, they can ingest the ice-melt chemicals, which can be toxic," Loftin notes.

-Symptoms of salt poisoning, according to the American Society for the Prevention of Cruelty to Animals (ASPCA), include "drooling, vomiting, diarrhea, [and] loss of appetite" in severe cases, leading to seizures, coma and even death - which is why Loftin strongly encourages dog owners to clean paws thoroughly after coming in from a wintry romp.
+Symptoms of salt poisoning, according to the ASPCA, include "drooling, vomiting, diarrhea [and] loss of appetite."
+In severe cases, this can lead to seizures, coma and even death — which is why Loftin strongly encourages dog owners to clean paws thoroughly after coming home from a wintry romp.